kayak/carthage_remote_cache/README.md

 ### Download Workflow

-Once cache server has been populated with framework binaries, it's time to fetch frameworks from a different machine.
-Make sure to pull in `Cartrcfile` from respository before executing:
+Once the cache server has been populated with framework binaries, it's time to fetch frameworks from a different machine.
+Make sure to pull in `Cartrcfile` from the repository before executing:

     $ carthagerc download

-You should expect to see following output on a machine with empty `Carthage` folder:
+You should expect to see the following output on a machine with empty `Carthage` folder:

     Downloaded and extracted 53 archives (97.2 MB), skipped 0 archives.

 Your project should be ready for building.

-#### Overwriting Local Carthage Folder
+#### Overwrite Local Carthage Folder

 In case you happen to change a file in `Carthage/Build` by accident, it's possible to force download all frameworks again with:

     $ carthagerc download --force

+#### Download Only Some Platforms

+The example above downloaded all frameworks for all platforms (iOS, macOS, tvOS, watchOS).
+If large dependencies or network speed are an issue, you can download only a subset of the platforms by using the `--platform` argument:

+    $ carthagerc download --platform iOS,macOS,tvOS,watchOS

+Please note, that invoking the `download` command multiple times with different platform arguments is not supported.
+The `.version` file will "forget" that `carthagerc` already downloaded the platform specified before the last download.
+If you need multiple platforms, specify them in a single `download` command once, delimited with a comma.

 ### Config